 - Santa Eulalia, Santa Eulària

 Palma de Mallorca or La Palma?

-Palma is a common place name in Spain and many popular tourist destinations in Spain are known as Palma.
+Palma is a common place name in Spain and many popular tourist destinations in Spain are known as Palma, understandably causing confusion.

 - Palma de Mallorca is, unsurprisingly, in Mallorca (one of the Balearic Islands).
-Often referred to as 'Palma'.
+Often referred to simply as "Palma."

 - La Palma is one of the Canary Islands.
 Its full name is San Miguel de La Palma, though it is rarely called that.